panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 Getting the list of persons `const list = getList()` is a synchronous operation too.

-Synchronous code is easy and straighforward to understand.
-But you don't always have the chance to access data instantly: some data, like a result of an asynchronous operation (like fetching data over the network), could take a while to be available.
+Synchronous code is straighforward to understand.
+But you don't always have the luck to access data instantly: some data, like fetching data over the network, could take a while to be available.

 For example, what would happen if accessing the list of persons `getList()` is an operation that requires, for example, 1 second.